wittmajoh/gcp_terraform_flask_blog/README.md

 The Flask app is a blog where users can post text and images.
 It is based on [Flaskr](https://flask.palletsprojects.com/en/2.2.x/tutorial/).

-The posts and user data are are stored in a Cloud SQL database.
+The posts and user data are stored in a Cloud SQL database.
 The images are stored in a storage bucket.

 ![basic setting](basic_setting.drawio.svg)